Solutions

 The scenario

-Three days before closing on a $380,000 residential sale, a buyer received an email appearing to be from their title company with updated wiring instructions.
+Consider a scenario where three days before closing on a $380,000 residential sale, a buyer receives an email appearing to be from their title company with updated wiring instructions.
 The email address was one character off.
 The buyer wired the full amount to a fraudulent account.
 The real title company had no idea until closing day.
 The agent lost the client.
 The buyer lost their down payment.
-Veridex would have flagged the domain mismatch and the out-of-band instruction pattern immediately.
+Veridex is designed to surface warning signals — such as sender-domain mismatches and out-of-band wiring instructions — that commonly accompany attacks like this.

 What Veridex detects